eanelson01/Monroe-Project-2022/eigenvalue_findings.md

 By removing a row and column from A, B is an (n-1)x(n-1) matrix compared to a nxn that A was.
 Being one size smaller, B has one less eigenvalue than A. A has n eigenvalues while B has n-1.
 The extra eigenvalue for A is equal to 1 because A is a stochastic matrix.
 Being a stochastic matrix ensures one of its eigenvalues is equal to 1.
-Since B is sub stochastic, meaning its rows add up to less than 1, it will not have 1 as its eigenvalue.
+Since B is sub stochastic, meaning its row sums are less than 1, it will not have 1 as its eigenvalue.

 The product of a matrix's eigenvalues is the determinant.
-Knowing this relationship, we were able to rewrite the determinant equation above taking advantage of the eigenvalues.
-The eigenvalues of the principle sub matrix, B, matrix were denoted as μ; called mu.
+Knowing this relationship, we were able to rewrite the determinant equation above taking advantage of eigenvalues.
+The eigenvalues of the principle sub matrix, B, were denoted as μ; called mu.
 The eigenvalues of the A matrix were denoted as λ; referred to as lambda.
 Putting the matrix A matrix through the convex combination with the identity, ((1-∝)I + ∝A), does the same operations to the eigenvalues.
 For this reason, we can write mu and lambda as expressions of t:

 |Mu Expression | Lambda Expression|
 | ----------  | ------------ |
 |![](images/mu_expression.png)| ![](images/lambda_expression.png) |

-In these expressions of alpha, j denotes the jth mu eigenvalue of the B matrix and i denotes the ith lambda eigenvalue of the A matrix.
+In these expressions of t, j denotes the jth mu eigenvalue of the B matrix and i denotes the ith lambda eigenvalue of the A matrix.
 If j is equal to 1, the expression would be dealing with the first eigenvalue of the B matrix.
 If i is equal to 5, the expression would be dealing with the fifth eigenvalue of the A matrix.
 With these understandings, we can change the determinant expression into one containing these eigenvalues:

 ![](images/eigenvalue_equation.png)